Do you find it difficult to generate consistent revenue for your online course business? You almost certainly require a sales funnel.

 But think about it for a second… your sales funnel is what finds, nurtures, and converts your audience into paying students.

-So that’s what I want to share with you today, I’ll show you the multiple phases of a funnel and the various stages that go into each.
+So that’s what I want to share with you today, I'll show you how to create a sales funnel to sell your online course.
+I’ll show you the multiple phases of a funnel and the various stages that go into each.

 I’ll give you examples, practical advice, and the steps you need to take to implement everything.